sdgis-edu-tud/fair-data-publication-groupb/README.md

 This paper explores the logic behind such weight assignment, arguing that the formulation of the research question should guide both the selection of indicators and the emphasis placed on them.

 ### 2.1.1 Research questions (MCDA):
 Which areas are most in need of intervention through integrated interventions that enhance biodiversity, support climate adaptation, and improve neighborhood quality of life?

 **Subresearch Question:**
 * Which areas have a low ecological value and are in need of restoration to enrich the biodiversity?
+(Enrich Biodiversity)
 - Which areas are most in need of interventions to promote climate adaptation?
+(Promote Climate Adaptation)
 + Which areas are most in need of neighborhood-oriented interventions that improve the quality of life of local residents?
+(Improve Quality of Life)

 ### 2.1.2 Research questions (Typology Construction):
 Which locations both need and are ready for restoration interventions to maximize impact and feasibility?